-If you see any of these signs, contact us immediately for treatment options.
+If you see any of these signs, make an appointment for treatment options.

 Treatment of Eczema

-The treatment of eczema varies on how severe the eczema is.
+The treatment of eczema depends on its severity.
 Mild eczema is treated with the use of gentle cleansers and the application of emollients.
 Severe eczema may require all the treatment modalities outlined below.

-In addition to this, we recommend applying an emollient to the affected skin to further seal the skin from continued water loss.
-A moisturizer is a skin care product that adds moisture to the skin by sealing the skin to continued excessive water loss.
+In addition to fragrance free soap, we recommend applying an emollient to the affected skin to further seal the skin from continued water loss.
+A moisturizer is a skin care product that adds moisture to the skin by sealing the skin with oil.
+This prevents continued excessive water loss from the skin.
 Ointments and creams are recommended instead of lotions for people with very dry skin.
 Products that can help add moisture include:

 Sometimes exposures to certain things in the environment and/or diet can make eczema worse.
 This is particularly true of cow’s milk, soy, peanuts and strawberries.
 Please refer to the section on this website on allergy for more information.
 Avoiding certain foods and or environmental triggers can have dramatic effects in helping to improve eczema.

 Over the counter strength 1% hydrocortisone ointment may be used to treat this condition.
 It is safe to be used daily in the treatment of eczema.
 Make sure to use the ointment version of 1% hydrocortisone.
-It helps to seal the skin and improves eczema.
+It helps to seal the skin and improves the skin barrier which improves eczema.